Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 1. Right-click and choose New Folder.
 2. Rename the folder MART 120.
 3. Inside of that folder, create a new folder called Homework 1.
-4. Inside of that folder, create a new file by opening TextEdit on a Mac or Notepad on Windows and place your GitHub repository link in it.
+4. Inside of that folder, create a new file by opening TextEdit on a Mac or Notepad on Windows and place your name in it.
 5. Save the file and close it.

 I recommend creating a new folder for each homework and then you can save all your projects in there.
 We will do this inside your `GitHub` repository.
 We are just practicing here in the Documents folder.
 This will come in handy in your other classes too!